sundeshgupta/FiLMing-Multimodal-Sarcasm-Detection/README.md

 # FiLMing-Multimodal-Sarcasm-Detection

-This is the code for the paper:
+This repo contains code for the paper:
 ### [FiLMing Multimodal Sarcasm Detection with Attention](https://arxiv.org/abs/2110.00416)
 *Sundesh Gupta, Aditya Shah, Miten Shah, Laribok Syiemlieh, Chandresh Maurya* <br>
-To appear at ICONIP 2021
+In the Proceedings of the <i>28th International Conference on Neural Information Processing (ICONIP 2021)</i>

 If you find this code useful in your research then please cite
 ```
 @misc{gupta2021filming,
       title={FiLMing Multimodal Sarcasm Detection with Attention},